snivs/semanti/README.md

 **Configure App**
 ---
-Now you need to tell your application to use database that you have previously created.
+During the init process, you need to tell your application to use database that you have previously created.

-Open up config files: ```advanced/_application/common/config/multidb/db.php``` and ```advanced/_application/common/config/multidb/dbLogger.php``` and adjust your connection credentials.
+You will be prompted for two different configurations, one for the db connection and another for the dbLogger connection.

 **Apply migrations**
 ---